 - Desktop apps can be sluggish and take some getting used to

-BEST BUDGET VPN:NordVPN is a good value all-rounder.
+VALUE AND PERFORMANCE:NordVPN is a good value all-rounder.
 Connects up to 6 devices simultaneously.
 Also works well with most popular streaming services and achieves consistently good speeds.
 30-day money back guarantee.

 See our in-depth NordVPN review.